oimodeler/oimodeler/docs/source/getting_started.rst

   :alt: Alternative text

-After a few hundred steps most walkers converge to a position with a good reduced chi2.
+After a few hundred steps most walkers converge to the same position and with a good reduced chi2.
 However, from that figure will clearly see that:

-- not all walkers have converge after 2000 steps
+- not all walkers have converged after 2000 steps
 - some walkers converge to a solution that gives significantly worst chi2

-In optical interferometry there are often local minimas in the chi2 and it seems that some of our walkers are locked there.
-In our case, this minimum is due to the fact that object is close be symmetrical if not for the fact than one of the component is resolved.
+In optical interferometry there are often local minima in the chi2 and it seems that some of our walkers are locked there.
+In our case, this minima are due to the fact that object is close be symmetrical if not for the fact than one of the component is resolved.
 Neverless, the chi2 of the local minimum is about 20 times worst the one of the global minimum.

-We can plot the famous corner plot with the 1D and 2D density distribution. oimodel use the `corner.py <https://corner.readthedocs.io/en/latest/>`_ library for that purpose.
+We can plot the famous corner plot with the 1D and 2D density distributions. oimodeler use the `corner.py <https://corner.readthedocs.io/en/latest/>`_ library for that purpose.
 We will discard the 1000 first steps as most of the walkers have converge after that.
-By default, the corner plot remove also the data with a chi2 greater than 20 times those of the best model.
+By default, the corner plot also remove the data with a chi2 greater than 20 times those of the best model.
 This option can be changed using the keyword ``chi2limfact``

 .. code-block:: python